 Add When ReadySet inbound targets against outbound needs.
 Generate months of delivery proposals in one click.

-Add When ReadyGrainFlow works wherever unpredictable truck arrivals meet limited loading or unloading capacity.
+Start a Partner ConversationGrainFlow works wherever unpredictable truck arrivals meet limited loading or unloading capacity.

 Inland terminals handling harvest-season truck surges.
 The core use case.